 Attles is one of only 26 coaches in NBA history with over 1,000 games on his resume and is one of only 11 coaches to amass over 500 victories with a single franchise.
 He’s also tied with Ed Gottlieb for the most postseason appearances in Warriors lore (six), more than doubling Gottlieb with a franchise-leading 31 playoff victories.
-And of course, it was Attles at the helm of the 1974-75 squad that captured the only NBA championship in the Warriors’ 52-year history on the West Coast.
+And of course, it was Attles at the helm of the 1974-75 squad that captured the first NBA championship in the Warriors’ West Coast history.

 In the 1975 NBA Playoffs, the Warriors fought back from a 3-2 deficit in the Western Conference Finals to defeat the Chicago Bulls in seven games, advancing to face the 60-win Washington Bullets in the NBA Finals.
 Attles, a player on Warriors teams that fell just short of NBA glory in both 1964 and 1967, led the Warriors to a 4-0 series sweep against the heavily favored Bullets, winning those four games by a combined 16 points—including a pair of one-point victories.

 In addition to having a hand in raising the 1974-75 championship banner, Attles has another, more personal banner hanging from the rafters at Oracle Arena as his No. 16 is one of only six retired numbers in Warriors franchise history.